-- Safety: could enhance - Simplification: could improve delay absorption, maintain disruption recovery, maintain airport capacity and maintain network capacity.
-Could reduce ATCO workload.
+- Safety: could enhance - Simplification: could reduce ATCO workload.
+Could maintain delay absorption, disruption recovery, airport capacity, and network capacity.
 Will utilise aircraft performance capabilities - Integration of diverse users: continues to integrate defence and security and GA, subject to constraints of the design - Environmental sustainability: could maintain CO2 emissions

 A high-level safety appraisal for this proposed option indicates that a Point Merge to the northeast could enhance current safety performance.
 There is already a Point Merge within current UK airspace which has a proven safety performance.
-A Point Merge could decrease controller workload by reducing the requirement for tactical intervention due to aircraft following a systemised structure.
-An arrival structure in this location would need to deconflict with all Stansted traffic and military operations out of USAFE Lakenheath & Mildenhall.
+A Point Merge may decrease controller workload by reducing the requirement for tactical intervention due to aircraft following a systemised structure.
+An arrival structure in this location would need to deconflict with other Luton arrivals, London City and Southend departures and all LTMA traffic via Clacton.

-Compared to the baseline, this option could improve safety, delay absorption, and ATCO workload.
-It could maintain disruption recovery, fuel burn, $CO_2$ emissions, access to other users, airport capacity, and network capacity.
-Depending on the location, there could be negative impacts on military operations, the extent is not yet known.
+Compared to the baseline, this option could improve safety and ATCO workload.
+It could maintain delay absorption, disruption recovery, fuel burn, CO_2 emissions, airport capacity, and network capacity.
+Depending on the location, there may be a requirement for additional CAS, which could negatively impact other users and military operations.

-Therefore, GW - PM - NE is progressed to Stage 3 for further development.
+Therefore, SS - PM - NE is progressed to Stage 3 for further development.

-Table 16 GW-PM-NE Initial Options Appraisal
+Table 18 SS-PM-NE Initial Options Appraisal

-4. Step 2B Conclusion and Next Steps
+Step 2B Conclusion and Next Steps